 The Imperial County Office of Education (ICOE) is the lead entity in providing other local education agencies with technology support and infrastructure management.
-ICOE provides and manages the broadband fiber optic network for 26 public agencies in the county.
+ICOE provides and manages the broadband fiber optic network for 32 public agencies in the county.
 ICOE is also the lead for the K-12 High Speed Network (K12HSN).
 K12HSN enables educators, students and staff across California to access a reliable high speed internet, which delivers high quality online resources to support teaching and learning and promote academic achievement.
-K12HSN facilitates videoconferencing for distance learning throughout the state.
+K12HSN facilitates videoconferencing for distance learning throughout the state for K-12 and for California State University campuses.
+The program is also currently engaged in distributing state funding to solve "last mile" connectivity issues for school sites having difficulty obtaining sufficient connection speeds.
+The University of Phoenix opened its campus in 2004 and the latest information that has been provided is that it's offering 16 undergraduate majors and three graduate degrees.
+As of summer 2007, University of Phoenix had 188 students enrolled in its local campus.